ECB's cautious optimism on vaccine supports euro debt markets | Business

 ECB's cautious optimism on vaccine supports euro debt markets

-The French government said late on Thursday that there would be no easing for at least two weeks of the country's second COVID-19 lockdown, with the number of people in hospital with coronavirus now higher than at the peak of the first wave.
-In early trade, Germany's benchmark 10-year Bund yield was down 1.5 basis points on the day at -0.54% and moving further away from 2-month highs hit on Wednesday.
+France said late on Thursday that there would be no easing for at least two weeks of the country's second COVID-19 lockdown, with the number of people in hospital with coronavirus now higher than at the peak of the first wave.
+Most 10-year bond yields across the euro area were just a touch lower on the day, with Germany's benchmark 10-year Bund yield trading at -0.54% -- almost 8 basis points below 2-month highs hit earlier this week.

-The sharp selloff in bonds at the start of the week still left Bund yields up 7 bps on the week and set for their biggest weekly jump since August.
+Still, the sharp selloff in bonds at the start of the week left Bund yields up almost 8 bps on the week and set for their biggest weekly jump since August.
 With the euro zone likely heading back into recession this quarter, the ECB has already said it would provide more stimulus in December.

-This week's comments from ECB officials have only reinforced the expectation of more stimulus ahead.
-Bond yields across the euro area nudged lower, with Italian 10-year debt yields a touch lower on the day at 0.64% , keeping record lows hit around 0.57% in sight.
+This week's ECB comments and concern about the impact from the second wave of the coronavirus have reinforced that expectation.
+A long-term indicator of the market's euro zone inflation expectations, the five-year, five-year forward, fell to 1.1592% having hit its highest levels since September earlier this week above 1.21%.

+The ECB will discuss possible tweaks to its inflation target at a seminar next week, Finnish central bank governor Olli Rehn said on Friday.
+Italy's 10-year bond yield was down 2 bps at 0.63%, keeping recent record lows hit around 0.57% in sight and the gap over benchmark German Bund yields close to its tightest levels since early 2018.

 - READ MORE ON: